 The following conditions must exist in order for the credits to transfer:

 - The institution must be an accredited institution.

 - The student must receive a grade of C or better.

 - Unopened, official transcripts must be mailed or hand delivered (or delivered electronically per above) to 300 MacHaughton Hall for processing.

 - No more than 66 credits can be taken at a two-year institution.

 - Any upper division courses must be completed at a four-year institution.

 Note: Grades for transfer courses have no impact on a student’s grade point average.
 Only credits transfer.

-Transfer Evaluation System (T.E.S.)
+Transfer Evaluation System (TES)

 The Falk College of Sport and Human Dynamics is continually looking to improve and expedite our processes for our students.
 We are happy to be able to provide a list of accredited institutions and those courses that have already been reviewed and approved by our college as appropriate for transfer back to SU.
-This document lists the college or university that has offered the course and how that particular course articulates within our majors in Falk.
+The Excel document linked below lists the college or university that has offered the course and how that particular course articulates within our majors in Falk.
 It should be noted that this is an internal document specific to our Falk majors and that transfer by a student into another home college at Syracuse University or an outside institution not does guarantee equivalency or acceptance.
 This list will be updated at the end of each semester.